Jericho/ZoomNet/README.md

 		[HttpPost]
 		public async Task<IActionResult> ReceiveEvent()
 		{
+			try
+			{
 				// Get your secret token
 				var secretToken = "... your app's secret token ...";

-			// Get the signature and the timestamp from the request headers var signature = Request.Headers[WebhookParser.SIGNATURE_HEADER_NAME]; // SIGNATURE_HEADER_NAME is a convenient constant provided so you don't have to remember the name of the header var timestamp = Request.Headers[WebhookParser.TIMESTAMP_HEADER_NAME]; // TIMESTAMP_HEADER_NAME is a convenient constant provided so you don't have to remember the name of the header
+				// Get the signature and the timestamp from the request headers var signature = Request.Headers[WebhookParser.SIGNATURE_HEADER_NAME].SingleOrDefault(); // SIGNATURE_HEADER_NAME is a convenient constant provided by ZoomNet so you don't have to remember the name of the header var timestamp = Request.Headers[WebhookParser.TIMESTAMP_HEADER_NAME].SingleOrDefault(); // TIMESTAMP_HEADER_NAME is a convenient constant provided by ZoomNet so you don't have to remember the name of the header

 				// Parse the event.
-The signature will be automatically validated and a security exception thrown if unable to validate try
+The signature will be automatically validated and a security exception thrown if unable to validate var parser = new WebhookParser();
-			{
-				var parser = new WebhookParser();
-				var event = await parser.ValidateAndParseEventWebhookAsync(Request.Body, publicKey, signature, timestamp).ConfigureAwait(false);
+				var event = await parser.VerifyAndParseEventWebhook(Request.Body, secretToken, signature, timestamp).ConfigureAwait(false);

 				// ... do something with the event...
 			}